THE Secret Key to Creating Lag in the Golf Swing

 lag golfOn the right, he's now got a near-perfect impact position, with his hands ahead of the ball.

-Are you ready to create more lag in your golf swing?
+Are you ready to develop more lag in your golf swing and unlock genuine power?

 "I'm now getting tremendous lag and have substantially added distance to all shots.
 As much as 30 yards with my driver."